Nicolas Baudin Program: Internships in France initiative [fr]

 Contribute to the reconciling of the Australian university sector with the industry sector and promote the quality of interactions between universities and industry in France

-The host institution in France provides the intern with a mandatory internship stipend (minimum of 560€ per month according to current internship laws in effect).
+The host institution in France provides the Australian student intern with a mandatory internship stipend (minimum of 560€ per month according to current internship laws in effect).

-- French universities, schools or group of establishments propose research internship topics destined towards Australian students.
-The deadline for internship topic proposals is 31 January 2020.
+- 7 June 2021: Deadline for French universities, schools or group of establishments to propose research internship topics destined towards Australian students.

-- The deadline for applications to be submitted online is 15 April 2020.
+- 18 July 2021: Deadline for applications to be submitted online.

 - The Embassy will make the final selection of Laureates along with the participating French and Australian universities with respect to their financial capacities.

-- Internships commence before 31 December 2020 and last 3 to 6 months.
+- Internships commence before 31 December and last up to 6 months.

 French Institutions: All French higher education establishments are eligible to propose internship topics.
 In doing so, they agree to fund the mandatory stipend provided to the Laureates.
 The source of the monthly stipend may be the host university, the lab or the partner company.
-The origin of this stipend funding is specified when the internship topic proposal is submitted.
+Click here to download the internship proposal form

 Group of Eight universities (ANU, Monash, UofA, UniMelb, UNSW, UQ, UniSydney, UWA),

-Australian Technology Network of Universities (Curtin, RMIT, UniSA, UTS),
+Australian Technology Network of Universities (Curtin, RMIT, UniSA, UTS, Deakin),

 Innovative Research Universities (Charles Darwin, James Cook, Griffith, La Trobe, Flinders, Murdoch, Western Sydney),